Gigabyte Motherboard Beep Codes

 Why Does My RAM Beep?

-If you have ever heard a beeping noise coming from your computer’s RAM, you may wonder what it is and why it is happening.
+If you have ever heard a beeping noise from your computer’s RAM, you may wonder what it is and why it is happening.
 This beeping noise is called a POST code, and it is a way for your computer to self-diagnose any issues with your RAM.

 When you hear this beep, your computer has detected a problem with your RAM and is trying to alert you to it.